TechLabs-Remote-Bootcamp/WS24-MyDailyImpact/README.md

 **NOTE: while having some responsiveness, this version of the app is not totally responsive.
 The purpose of this branch is to see what a functioning chatbot looks like on our app.
 To see our totally responsive app, please see the main branch.**

-## Instructions to create and activate the virtual environment and load the servers:
+## Instructions to clone this branch, create and activate the virtual environment, and load the servers to view and use the chatbot:

-### 1. Create a virtual environment in the root of the project:
+### 1. Clone this branch of the project:

+- `git clone -b old-version-chatbot https://github.com/TechLabs-Remote-Bootcamp/WS24-MyDailyImpact.git`
 - open bash or terminal
+- navigate to the project's directory (`cd WS24-MyDailyImpact`)

+### 2. Create a virtual environment in the root of the project:

+- open bash or terminal
 - (Git Bash/Windows) `python -m venv venv`
 - (macOS/Linux) `python3 -m venv venv`

-### 2. Activate the virtual environment:
+### 3. Activate the virtual environment:

 In the same bash or terminal:
 - (GitBash) `source ./venv/Scripts/activate`